betafcc/pi-generator/packages/pi-generator/README.md

 See the demo: https://betafcc.github.io/pi-generator

-This module was made to demonstrate the new [native BigInt](https://github.com/tc39/proposal-bigint) fir JS.
+This module was made to demonstrate the new [native BigInt](https://github.com/tc39/proposal-bigint) for JS.

 ## Install